• Skip to primary navigation

 6. Add some sesame oil and serve your veg Chop Suey

-Vegan Chop Suey Step by Step
+step-by-step method for Vegan Chop Suey

 The best rice for Chinese Chop Suey is jasmine rice or long-grain rice.
 For noodles, keep in mind that Chow Mein noodles are not vegan as they contain eggs.
 You can use rice noodles or Chinese noodles made without eggs.
 For a vegetarian option, you may want to try the classic Chow Mein noodles.